xiaoland/BlueFirmament/docs/design/scheme/index.rst

 Access Control
 --------------
-- By Row
+- On Row
-- By column
+- On Column
 - By Behaviour
 - By Role